ntustison/PaperANTsX/Text/methods.md

 __T1-weighted brain extraction.__  A whole-image 3-D U-net model [@Falk:2019aa]
-was used in conjunction with multiple training sessions employing a Dice loss function followed by categorical cross entropy.  \textcolor{blue}{Training data was derived from the same multi-site data described previously processed through our registration-based approach} [@Avants:2010ab].
+was used in conjunction with multiple training sessions employing a Dice loss function followed by categorical cross entropy.  \textcolor{black}{Training data was derived from the same multi-site data described previously processed through our registration-based approach} [@Avants:2010ab].
 A center-of-mass-based transformation to a standard template was used to standardize such parameters as